7antos/DjangoDelights/README.md

 - [x] Users can add the different recipe requirements for each menu item
 - [x] Users can record purchases of menu items (only the ones that are able to created with what’s in the inventory!)
 - [x] Users can view the current inventory, menu items, their ingredients, and a log of all purchases made

+## Queries

+- What is currently in the restaurant’s inventory?
+ListView
+- What purchases have been made?
+ListView
+- What does the restaurant’s menu look like?
+What ingredients (and how many of each) are required for each item on the menu?
+What’s the price of each item?
+ListView DetailView
+- What is the total revenue for the restaurant’s overall recorded purchases?
+Purchases.objects.filter(menuItem.name=name, time=time).aggregate(Sum('menuItem__price'))
+- What is the total cost to the restaurant’s overall purchases made (sum of cost of all ingredients used). purchases = Purchase.objects.filter(time__date=now().date()) total = 0 for purchase in purchases: total += purchases.menuItem.cost() return total
+- How much profit (revenue - cost) does the restaurant make? purchases = Purchase.objects.filter(time__date=now().date()) total = 0
+        for purchase in purchases:
+            total += purchases.menuItem.price - purchases.menuItem.cost()
+        return total